Plasma display

-Panasonic plasma TV of the last generation.
-55 inch (140 cm).
-Middle class ST60 series (2013).
+Last-generation Panasonic Plasma TV.
+55” (140 cm) ST60 (TX-P55ST60E), released in 2013.

-A plasma display panel is a type of flat-panel display that uses small cells containing plasma: ionized gas that responds to electric fields.
+A plasma display panel (PDP) is a type of flat-panel display that uses small cells containing plasma (ionized gas) to produce an image.
+Each cell functions as a tiny fluorescent lamp, emitting ultraviolet (UV) light when the gas is energized by an electric current.
+The UV light then strikes phosphor coatings on the inside of the cells, causing them to emit visible light in red, green, or blue.
 Plasma televisions were the first large (over 32 in diagonal) flat-panel displays to be released to the public.